 - Place hand sanitizer in multiple locations.

 - Cover your coughs.

-We hope you now feel more prepared to streamline your hotel’s operational and safety procedures for future guests post-travel-ban.
-Operational managers who create new cleaning procedures, maintain open communication with team members and remind staff of proper sanitation practices can make life easier for everyone during this uncertain time.
+We hope you now feel more prepared to streamline your hotel’s operational and safety procedures for future guests.
+Operational managers who create new cleaning procedures, maintain open communication with team members, and remind staff of proper sanitation practices can make life easier for everyone.

 Let us know if you think we can help your organization enhance employee, guest, and stakeholder safety.
 We know we can.